WCSim/WCSim/README.md

 3) See all containers `docker ps -a`
 4) Delete a container `docker rm ContainerID`

+#### Using WCSim without building using Singularity

+Singularity is a similar container tool with different philosphies.
+The most important being that you can't run as root.
+This means that it may be installed and available to use on your local cluster.

+You should be able to run the docker container with singularity without any problems.
+Just to note that $WCSIMDIR will be read-only, therefore you should run WCSim elsewhere (if you forget you'll see a nasty seg fault - this is just because of the read-only directory).

 ## Running WCSim

 To test that WCSim is working, try running the test macro `WCSim.mac`, which runs 10 electrons with 500 MeV of energy in the Super-Kamiokande detector.
 The command is one of the following, depending on how WCSim was built: